Shahadbal/Mood-Tracker/README.md

    - transformers
    - pandas
    - matplotlib
 3. **Set Up OpenAI API Key**
 4. **Run the Application**: Execute the Python script.
 The Gradio interface will launch automatically in your browser

-5. **Using the Application**:
+5. **Using the Application**: Install the required dependencies:
    - Enter the date (YYYY-MM-DD format).
    - Select the input language from the dropdown menu (English, French, Arabic, Spanish, German, Chinese, Hindi).
    - Describe what happened today in the textbox.
    - The application will classify your mood, display the result, and generate a personalized message.

-5. **View Mood Trends**: After logging some entries, click the "Generate" button to view a bar chart that visualizes the frequency of different moods over time.
+6. **View Mood Trends**: After logging some entries, click the "Generate" button to view a bar chart that visualizes the frequency of different moods over time.

 ## Expected Output from Gradio Interface
 - **Input:**